 - Embedding College Readiness Indicators in High School Curriculum and Assessments

-- Vermont Assessments
+- Reliability in Assessments

 In today’s “get tough,” standards-driven schools, tests are all the rage.
 In fact, thanks to NCLB, they have become a seasonal ritual.
 Starting in second grade, students answer a battery of questions; a few months later, your kid’s scores come in the mail and, to many people’s chagrin, newspapers publish school scores and set off a flurry of articles.
 Then, just as everything seems to be settling down, the cycle begins again.